kineticfire-labs/semver-multi/README.md

    1. *semver-multi* is stateless.
 The system does not contain data to back-up for recovery purposes.
 1. No additional commit is made to record versioning information (annotated tags are used).
 1. *semver-multi* does not need to manage credentials or have access to remote systems.
 The CI server (or other entity) is responsible for accessing the remote git repository and, likely, managing credentials for that access.

+## Implement in Babashka

+[Babashka](https://babashka.org/) is used to implement *semver-multi* as well as the supporting Git hooks and utilities.
+Babashka provides a native Clojure interpreter for scripting.
+Babashka was selected because it allowed the implementation of Git hooks and related utilities to be in the same language as *semver-multi*, which promoted significant code re-use.

+todo see installing Babashka

 # Deploying